swynes/Measuring-what-works/Diet_Calculations.md

     ## [1] 191.7944

 Assuming one meal, five times a day, and 48 weeks of work creates emissions reductions of 40.62kg for the default group, 268.17kgCO2e for the priming group and 191.79kgCO2e for the perceived variety group over the year.
-Assuming three meals triples this number.

 Notes: Took place in a lab that reproduced the settings of a campus canteen.
 The researchers measured consumption minus wastage whereas our ideal measurement would just be consumption.
 Benefited from actual instead of self-reported measurements.
 Subjects may have adjusted behavior from being aware that they were being studied.

-\*\*KLOCKNER 2017 In the paper Klockner suggest that "Study 2" may be subject to bias due to an extremely low response rate, and instead view Study 3 as more reliable.
+\*\*KLOCKNER & OFSTAD 2017 In the paper Klockner suggest that "Study 2" may be subject to bias due to an extremely low response rate, and instead view Study 3 as more reliable.
 We therefore draw results from Study 3, comparing intervention groups to the control group.
 We assume that beef consumption is replaced by vegetarian meat alternatives (25.13-4.81=20.32kgCO2e/kg beef reduced)

 ``` r
 #MEAN TAILORED INFO MINUS CONTROL